postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 * `POST` sends new data to an API.
 * `PATCH` and `PUT` methods update existing data.
 * `DELETE` removes existing data.

-In Postman you can make API requests and examine the responses without using a terminal or writing any code.
-When you create a request and click **Send**, the API response appears inside the Postman user interface.

 ## Sending a request